InnocentusLime/innocentusLime.github.io/content/blog/quadjam_devlog_2.md

 )
 ```

-So, for instance, if I the level to have a `Brute` somewhere, I
+So, for instance, if I want the level to have a `Brute` somewhere, I
-would write
+will write

 ```ron
 (